 I'm 16 to 17 and moving back home

 If you are leaving care to return to your family home, you will only be entitled to financial support and benefits in certain circumstances.
 Contact your social work department to find out whether you qualify, or get advice from a Citizens Advice Bureau or local youth advice agency.
-Use the Advice Services Directory to find help near you.

 The council must make sure that you don't miss out on financial support from social work and support from benefits and end up with no money at all.
 If you are in this situation, talk to your pathway co-ordinator and get advice from a Citizens Advice Bureau or other youth advice agency.